surajsept/pycoexp/README.md

 ****
 Once you have checked the steps above.
 You may consider refering to the [Beginners Guide](https://wiki.python.org/moin/BeginnersGuide).
-Or, just start a python console to integrate expression values into a copasi model.
+Or, just start a python console to:
+### Integrate expression values into a copasi model.

 ```python
 import pycoexp.tasks